VanessaTsang888/vue-the-complete-guide/S2-BasicsCoreConcepts-DOM-InteractionWithVue/s2-notes.md

 Since we removed the event as a parameter we need to pass it into HTML code via the value of setName -> setName($event, 'Tsang')
 The $event is a built-in default to give us access to this built in default event object.
 Then in our JS code, we can use event as first argument in the method:
 -> setName(event, lastName)

+L25 Explorting Event Modifiers:
+Another feature build in Vue.
+Example of an event modifier: forms -> input element and a Sign Up button.
+The problem we have by default when we click the button the page will reload as for a form with a submit button is to submit the form and send an HTTP request to the server serving this app.
+We have no server as we are running locally so the browser sends a request to our local machine.
+We don't have code in place to handle this request.
+With frameworks like Vue we want to prevent this browser default and handle this manually in JS with help of Vue.
+We want to read the user input there, validate it and send it manually to a backend sever and store it in a DB.
+So prevent browser default of auto sending it.
+There are 2 ways of doing this.
+We can listen to the submit event - listen to form elements: v-on submit Then in methods, write a new method: submitForm() { }
+Point to this method from the HTML form element: v-on submit"submitForm" The submitForm() method will get executed
+Inside of the submitForm() -> show an alert to display submitted.
+THE PROBLEM IS THAT THE PAGE STILL RELOADS AFTER THE Submitted message displays in the UI.
+So we still loose our data when click the button as the Vue app restarts.
+Therefore, we use the default event Object as parameter in SubmitForm() method in our JS code.
+We call event.preventDefault() on the method as its built in JS -> this tells browser that the form should not be submitted, we don't want the browser default.
+Vue has a nicer way for us:
+Instead of using the event Object, we use the event modifier:
+There are certain event modifiers to connect to events we are listening to, to change that event behavior: after the event name add a period then write the modifier: v-on:submit.prevent="submitForm" couple of support modifiers: prevent -> will prevent the browser default.
+There is stop.

+To change when the event will occur:
+If we want to react when user right click on the Subtract 5 button, then we add a modifier - set to right after the event name 'click'.
+This means we only want to react to a right click.

+Key modifiers:
+on input elements when listening to keyboard events, i.e. we want to update the internally stored name property but should only be updated when user press Enter key on input element.
+For that we can have another data property: confirmedName which is the actual name we want to output in HTML code.
+So we need another event name with a event modifer on the name input:
+-> v-on:keyup.enter="confirmInput"
+-> Others modifiers for keyup incl ctrl, shift, page-down, all keyboard keys are possible.